 When I hear the word assignment, all I could think of is the type of homework where the students need to answer some questions in textbook.
 I was wrong.
 Before we start the tutorial classes, we need to answer some of the questions from the textbook because it is part of our discussion.

 When they say assignment, you better prepare yourself because it’s going to be a lot of work.
 I still remember submitting lots of paper works and research studies to the teachers.

-Bond University is the school that made me read the entire book
+Bond University is the school that made me read the entire textbook